Isha-droid/CareConnect-Next/README.md

 # 🏥 Real-Time Healthcare Application

 Welcome to the Real-Time Healthcare Application!
 This project is built using Next.js, Docker, MongoDB, Twilio, and Sentry.
-It provides a robust platform for managing healthcare services, including real-time patient-doctor interactions and appointment scheduling.
+It provides a robust platform for managing healthcare services, including real-time patient-doctor interactions and appointment scheduling..

 ![Healthcare Banner](https://source.unsplash.com/random/800x200?healthcare)